nipype/pydra-tutorial/notebooks/7_twolevel_glm_nilearn.md

 ## First-Level GLM

-The first-level GLM has two parts:
+The first level GLM has two parts:
 - conduct GLM for each run on every subject
 - average across runs for each subject with a fixed-effect model